Low-rank Approximation of Linear Maps: Introduction

 In the last decade, there has been a surge of interest for low-rank solutions of linear matrix equations~\cite{fazel2002matrix,jain2010guaranteed,lee2009guaranteed,lee2010admira,mishra2013low,recht2010guaranteed}.
 Problems of the form of \eqref{eq:prob0} can be viewed as generalizations to the infinite dimensional case of some of those matrix equations.
 In the finite dimensional case, certain instances with a very special structures admit closed-form solutions \cite{eckart1936approximation,HeasHerzet17,mesbahi1997rank,parrilo2000cone}, which can be computed in polynomial time.
 We mention that some authors have proposed tractable but sub-optimal solutions to some particular finite~\cite{Chen12,Jovanovic12,Tu2014391,williams2015data} and infinite-dimensional \cite{williams2014kernel} problem instances.

 In this work, we show that some infinite-dimensional problems of the form of \eqref{eq:prob0} admit also a closed-form solution.
 The proof relies on the well-know Schmidt-Eckhart-Young-Mirsky theorem \cite{schmidt1907theorie}.
 The theorem exposed in this work can be viewed as a direct generalization to the infinite dimensional case of \cite[Theorem 4.1]{HeasHerzet17}.
-It also generalizes the solution of approximation problems in the sense of the $p$-th order Schatten norm, and includes the Frobenius norm as a particular case. \\